Historic Bottle Kilns 1888

 Just over the Blue Mountains, Portland is an easy destination for a day trip from Sydney or a weekend getaway.

-Many hard to find artefacts can be found in the old wares shops and galleries in Portland and the Charlie Pinch Museum which contains a large collection of Australian memorabilia worth exploring.
+Many hard to find artefacts can be found in the old wares shops and galleries in Portland and the The Glen (Charlie Pinch) Museum which contains a large collection of Australian memorabilia worth exploring.

 The Museum contains a large collection of Australian memorabilia.
 Located at "The Glen" Portland.
-Tours of this museum can be arranged by phoning Charlie Pinch on +61 (02) 6355 5046.
+Tours of this museum can be arranged by phoning +61 (02) 6355 5046.
+301 Cullen Bullen Road Portland, Australia, 2847

 Blue Circle Southern Cement Works - Bottle Kilns